NandiyaLive/qwerty/README.md

 # QWERTY

+A simple note taking app made using PHP and MySQL

 ## How To Run?
 - Create a `.env` file in root directory using `env.sample`
 - Create a new DB named `qwerty` using phpMyAdmin